Top APM monitoring tools

 The majority of DevOps teams employ application monitoring techniques and use tracing for a more granular understanding of the application performance, whenever an issue arises.

-Therefore, we would look at the benefits of application monitoring, and the tools used for such monitoring practice in the next sections of this blog.
+Therefore, we will look at the benefits of application monitoring, and the tools used for such monitoring practice in the next sections of this blog.

 Application Monitoring Benefits:

-Application Performance Monitoring helps to identify and notify the exact failure point in an application, in real-time.
-As a result, teams are able to respond immediately, they fix performance and stability issues and restore services without delay or before any hindrance in user experience.
+Application Performance Monitoring helps to identify and notify the exact failure point in an application, in real time.
+As a result, teams can respond immediately, they fix performance and stability issues, and restore services without delay or before any hindrance in user experience.

 Furthermore, application monitoring sets a standard for performance metrics and alerts teams when the performance varies.
-And it does this in a way that is convenient for teams or administrators.
+It does this in a way that is convenient for teams or administrators.
 It provides visual data for the performance metrics, thus, enabling users to better understand the data.

 Alaska Airlines wanted to gather insights that would help them bring costly performance issues down.
 So, Alaska Airlines went with the APM solution.
 It allowed the company to derive a holistic view of its ecosystem and also understand and target the root causes of issues.
 As a result, the company experienced a 60% reduction in outages, and MTTR went down from an hour to 10 mins.